erland/erlandplugins/CustomBrowse/trunk/src/README.txt

 2. PREREQUISITES
 ================
-- A slimserver 6.2.*, 6.3.* or 6.5 installed and configured
+- A Squeezebox Server 7.4.0 or later installed and configured

 3. FILES
 ========